wp-plugins/ad-injection/readme.txt

 By default FeedWordPress prevents the syndicated post contents from being passed to 'the_content' hook which is where the random, top and bottom ads are added.
 There's an easy fix:

 From the FeedWordPress settings page go to 'Posts & Links' and then in the 'Formatting' section set 'Formatting filters' to 'Expose syndicated posts to formatting filters'.

+**Shortcodes Ultimate**

+Problem: Random ads don't show.

+Reason: Shortcodes Ultimate disables the wpautop filter which adds the &lt;p&gt;&lt;/p&gt; tags to the page.
+It re-applies this filter at a priority of 99 which is after Ad Injection has run.
+Therefore when Ad Injection runs it can't find any &lt;/p&gt; tags which it needs to position the random adverts.

+Potential solution?: I could change the priority of the plugin so it runs after Shortcodes Ultimate.
+What I'd prefer to do is to make the priority of Ad Injection configurable.
+I haven't yet investigated whether this is possible.

 = Will Ad Injection work with the multi-blog version of WordPress? =